Preamble to the Code of Conduct

 Interpretation of Regulations

 Disciplinary regulations of the College are set forth in writing in order to give students general prohibitive conduct.
 The regulations should be read broadly and are not designed to define misconduct in exhaustive terms.
-In addition, alleged violations of local, state, and federal laws may constitute a violate of the College’s Student Code of Conduct.
+In addition, alleged violations of local, state, and federal laws may constitute a violation of the College’s Student Code of Conduct.
 Violations of the Student Code of Conduct may be grounds for disciplinary action.

 Article I. Definitions